adrianxsalazar/faster-r-cnn-implementation/README.md

  <li>Test your model with just a few commands.</li>
 </ul>

 Before explaining how to use this implementation, I should point to the detectron2 framework.
 Detectron2 is a fantastic tool for object detection and segmentation.
-You can get more information about this framework in the official repository.
+You can get more information about this framework in the official <a href="https://github.com/facebookresearch/detectron2">repository</a> .
 If you want to know more about faster R-CNN, I recommend to start with the original article: "Faster R-CNN: Towards Real-Time Object Detection with Region Proposal Networks".

 First, you need to follow the given directory structure.
 You can always change the code if you do not want to follow this structure.
 I will explain later which lines of code you need to change.